 What I like best about using a slow cooker to prepare your dog’s food is that once you add the ingredients, you barely have to tend to it.
 Unlike cooking meals on the stovetop, there is no need to constantly stir the food or check on it all the time to ensure it’s not burning.

 Add all the ingredients into the slow cooker and set it on low.
 It will need to cook for about 6-8 hours.
 You can also cook the food on medium/high heat for 3-4 hours if you'll be home to tend to it.
 You'll need to stir it about every 20 minutes if you turn the heat up.

 If cooking on low, you’ll want to stir the food occasionally to break up the ground turkey, but no worries if you’re not home to do it.
 You can always use a large spoon to break the ground turkey into smaller pieces when the food is finished cooking.

-You can cook this dog food recipe during the day while you’re away at work, or overnight while you’re sleeping.
-Once it’s finished cooking, just let it cool and you can serve it immediately.
-Leftovers can be stored int he refrigerator in an airtight container for up to 5 days.
+You can cook this dog food recipe during the day while you’re away at work or overnight while you’re sleeping.
+Once it’s finished cooking, just let it cool, and you can serve it immediately.
+Leftovers can be stored in the refrigerator in an airtight container for up to 5 days.

 If you'd like to prepare this recipe in bulk, you can also freeze this homemade dog food for joint and hip health in an airtight container for storage of up to 3 months!
-If you prepared a batch of this food every day for a week, you’d have enough to store for months of easy doggy dinners.
+If you prepared a batch of this food daily for a week, you’d have enough to store for months of easy doggy dinners.